Get Tech Tips

 – When the vacuum pump level is significantly higher than the rated blank-off vacuum.
 This is best tested with a high vacuum gauge mounted directly on the inlet port.

-– Change whenever you observe a discoloration of the oil whether it is a change to creamy from moisture or if it's darkening from other contaminants or heat.
+– Change whenever you observe discoloration of the oil, whether it is a change to creamy from moisture or if it's darkening from other contaminants or heat.

 – Depending on your oil type, application, and possible contaminants, the frequency of oil changes can range anywhere from daily to monthly but more often will extend pump life

 – When the vacuum pump is not reaching the desired vacuum level.
 This is best tested with a vacuum gauge placed directly on the pump.

-There is no exact answer here, an environment of use, proper use of pump aka proper use of gas ballast, and storage of oil all play a factor in how long your pump will last.
+There is no exact answer here; an environment of use, proper use of the pump, aka proper use of gas ballast, and storage of oil all play a factor in how long your pump will last.

 As soon as there is a notable difference from its original clear state is a good time to change your oil.
-The signs above of contaminated vacuum pump oil defines for you whether your vacuum pump oil has altered its ability to keep its designed viscosity or its vapor pressure for maximum efficiency.
+The signs above of contaminated vacuum pump oil help you determine whether your vacuum pump oil has altered its ability to keep its designed viscosity or its vapor pressure for maximum efficiency.